 And at the cost of your cancer.
 Their parasitic behaviour gets pink washed.
 Brands that wear the Pink Ribbon are doing it for the sake of conspicuous compassion, so we’ll all go, oh aren’t they lovely.
 Particularly cosmetic companies whose products contain carcinogens.
 Yes, but you’ll have to read the fine print to know that one.

 Please have a look at this link.
 It’s a film we all need to see.
 I thank them.

-To be well, gloriously well and vibrant, we have to let go of our stuff.
+To be well, gloriously well and vibrant, we have to let go of our STUFF.
 Our resentment, our grief, our deep seated anger, our need to be perfect, our need to be seen, our addiction to judgement and our need to placate.
 Wellness comes from setting boundaries.
 From digging deep and saying no. From standing our ground and opening our hearts so wide we feel we may burst.
 And from being grateful for just the most simple of things.
 For just the privilege of being alive.
 It’s about being kind, connecting down deep and bringing that forth.
 It’s about living an inspired life that leaves others smiling.
 That touches hearts, that isn’t afraid of what people think.
 And that isn’t afraid to nurture with big LOVE.
 And that softly cups our breasts to our hearts and gives thanks for their form.
 Their softness, pendulous, small rounded, big mounded beauty.
 Their companionship.
 Their life giving milk.
 Their life giving hugs.
 Their quirky behaviour, their longstanding loyalty.
-And vulnerable, gorgeous power.
+And vulnerable, glorious, gorgeous power.